Jakir9/100daysOfCode/README.md

 - Low fidelity MVP wireframes
 - Multiple questionaires to help us to understand our users and their needs
 - Project presentation for first week

+## Day 84-86

+Saturday 3rd June - Sunday 4th June

+Took a well deserved rest this weekend.
+Spent some time looking at job requirements and better presenting my projects on my portfolio site.